postcss/postcss/README.md

    It is like a PHP, but you mix control statement with styles.
 As result your styles is slow, because programming language is too compilcated.
 With PostCSS you write styles on normal CSS, just with custom at-rules and functions.
-2. Preprocessors tools (like Compass) is written mainly in same trivial preprocessors language.
+2. Preprocessors tools (like Compass) is written mainly in same preprocessors language.
 As result this tools is very limited.
-This libraries adds only a custom functions, variables or mixins.
-So you have no polyfills for CSS 4 syntax.
-In PostCSS all magic is written on JS and uses full power of npm packages.
+The libraries adds only a custom functions, variables or mixins.
+There is no way to add new syntax for CSS 4 polyfills.
+In PostCSS all magic is written on JS and uses big universe of npm packages.
 So you have better and smarter tools.
 3. All features is built in this preprocessor’s language.
 Adding new features is very difficult for developers, so languages develop slow.
 All features of PostCSS is just a small JS functions, which transform CSS nodes tree.